 - Ensure that all domains and subdomains needed for the API key are listed correctly in the Trusted Site URLs section of the Site Settings page in the Gigya Console.

 - Determine the Prefix (alias) that will be used for all the Trusted URLs of your site (e.g., login.yoursite.com or social.yoursite.com) as the CNAME.
+Note that you must have a CNAME for every unique 2nd-level domain name you are using.

 - Locate the Site ID of the API key that you are creating the CNAME for.
 For help determining your Site ID, see Certificate Provisioning - Important First Steps.